0x4447/0x4447-cli-node-tomato/README.md

 # The End

-If you enjoyed this article/project, please consider giving it a 🌟.
+If you enjoyed this project, please consider giving it a 🌟.
 And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional articles and tools that you might find interesting.

 # For Hire 👨‍💻